kurtekat/shaiya-episode-6/sdev/README.md

 ## Reward Item Event

-The current progress will reset if a character leaves the game world.
-The event will end once all items are claimed.
-The event will restart the next time a character enters the game world.
+Event progress is account-wide.
+The progress of the current item will reset if a character leaves the game world.
+Do not expect the progress bar to synchronize perfectly.

 ### Configuration